xoofx/Antlr4Ast/doc/readme.md

 ![Class Diagram](antlr4ast-class-diagram.jpg)

 * The base class for all AST nodes is `SyntaxNode` and contains the span location and the attached comments (before/after) this specific node.
-* The entry point for navigating the grammar is from the `GrammarSyntax` class.
+* The entry point for navigating the grammar is from the `Grammar` class.
-* Lexer and Parser rules are sharing the same model with `RuleSyntax` class.
+* Lexer and Parser rules are sharing the same model with `Rule` class.
   * This design is to simplify the model.
-  * The `ElementSyntax` base class contains a few specific lexer or parser properties.
+  * The `SyntaxElement` base class contains a few specific lexer or parser properties.
   * You will see a property name prefixed by `Lexer` if it applies only to a lexer context.
 * The library does not contain a validation when manipulating the AST.
 You need to respect ANTLR rules e.g:
   * Lexer rules names start with a capital letter.
   * Grammar rules names must be lower case.

-Iterating on the AST can be done easily by navigating from the `GrammarSyntax` down the lexer or parser `RuleSyntax`, `AlternativeSyntax` and `ElementSyntax`.
+Iterating on the AST can be done easily by navigating from the `Grammar` down the lexer or parser `Rule`, `Alternative` and `Element` or by using the [visitor](#using-the-visitor).

 For example, the following code process the previous lexer rules in a specific way: